Jakob37/jakobwillforss.com/content/post/2021-01-26-snakemake-a-friendly-introduction.en.md

 ```

 This setting is now provided to the first commands option `--max_entries`, which allows us to limit the number of FASTQ-entries we use.
 It is a good habit to have to separate out settings we might want to change to the configuration file such that we later can avoid doing changes directly in the snakefile when we only want to change parameter values.

+Note that there are no quotation-marks in this case.
+This is because the variables are obtained within the shell command.
+If used outside the shell command (surrounded by the triple \"\"\"), you will need to use quotation marks as such: `config["settings"]["max_nbr_seqs"]`.

 ## Exercises: